apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 If not, then add permission(or IAM role) in "Key users" section by selecting the AWS-KMS CMK Key on AWS console.

-### Disable S3-CSE if S3Guard is enabled
+### S3-CSE cannot be used with S3Guard

 S3-CSE not supported for S3Guard enabled buckets.
 ```
-java.lang.RuntimeException: Disable S3-CSE if S3Guard is enabled.
+org.apache.hadoop.fs.PathIOException: `s3a://test-bucket': S3-CSE cannot be used with S3Guard
     at org.apache.hadoop.fs.s3a.S3AFileSystem.initialize(S3AFileSystem.java:543)
     at org.apache.hadoop.fs.FileSystem.createFileSystem(FileSystem.java:3460)
     at org.apache.hadoop.fs.FileSystem.access$300(FileSystem.java:172)